 Plenty of photo opportunities will be given during the trip, and no technical skills are needed.
 All gear is provided that is necessary for the glacier walk, so just bring yourself and get ready to experience an Icelandic glacier

 Enjoy a 2-hour exploration of Iceland’s black sand landscape in the south, along with a visit to the famous plane DC3 wreck.
 Enjoy the breathtaking views of Iceland's coastline, while riding along on an ATV with all of the necessary gear to stay safe.

 You'll also get the chance to stop off and have a look at the famous Sólheimasandur plane wreck that has been in place since 1973.
 Make sure you have a valid driver's license with you and get ready to explore the coast in style!

 Snowmobile Adventure to Mýrdalsjökull

 Get ready to be at the top of one of Iceland's well-known glaciers.
-Mýrdalsjökull is the fourth largest glacier formation in Iceland, and offers fantastics views of some of Iceland's best nature.
-A snowmobile ride probably isn’t something you get the chance to do everyday, so it’s highly recommended not to miss this excursion to truly experience Iceland in a different and exciting way.
-The snowmobile adventures includes everything needed, and you'll even get a crash course on driving a snowmobile to fully enjoy this tour in the safest way possible.
+Mýrdalsjökull is the fourth largest glacier formation in Iceland and offers fantastic views of some of Iceland's best nature.
+A snowmobile ride probably isn’t something you get the chance to do every day, so it’s highly recommended not to miss this excursion to truly experience Iceland in a different and exciting way.
+The snowmobile adventure includes everything needed, and you'll even get a crash course on driving a snowmobile to fully enjoy this tour in the safest way possible.